lee-chase/vite-js-carbon-web-components/CodeAlong.md

          }
          ```

       4. Import this file into `./components/tutorial-app.js` using this line.
-A differrent approach may be required when not using Vite.
+A different approach may be required when not using Vite.

          ```js
          import styles from './tutorial-app.scss?inline';